Atopic Dermatitis Model

 • Spontaneous atopic dermatitis mouse model.

-• Biocytogen uses wild-type C57BL/6 mice and B-hIL4/hIL4RA double humanized mice on the C57BL/6 background to experimentally induce AD-like lesions via oxazolone (OXA) sensitization and continuous challenge.
-The resulting atopic dermatitis mouse model can be used for preclinical efficacy evaluation of therapeutic candidates.
+• Biocytogen uses wild-type C57BL/6 mice and B-hIL4/hIL4RA double humanized mice on the C57BL/6 background to experimentally induce AD-like lesions via oxazolone (OXA) sensitization and continuous challenge or application of MC903.
+The resulting atopic dermatitis mouse models can be used for preclinical efficacy evaluation of therapeutic candidates.

 Experimental mouse strains: C57BL/6, BALB/c, 5-6 weeks old, female